Help and FAQ

 Click on the titles below to see the answers.

-Inochi Project is a free to play, online battle game where you play as robot animals called AniMechs against servants of the Rust King.
-It can be played in a web browser and soon will be available in the Apple App Store.
-The recommended web browsers are Chrome or Firefox.
+Inochi is a free to play, online battle game where you play as robot animals called AniMechs against servants of the Rust King.
+It is currently available on the Apple App Store and Google Play Store.

-AniMechs are the robot animal stars of Inochi Project.
+AniMechs are the robot animal stars of Inochi.
 Each AniMech has its own special ability that it uses in battle:

 - Gorilla - Endurance